trinodb/trino.io/_posts/2022-05-17-cinco-de-trino-recap.md

 versus proprietary architectures.

 <iframe width="720" height="405" src="https://www.youtube.com/embed/r-fF9uqzUdE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Touch, talk, and see your data with Tableau

+Tableau is our favorite data visualization tool, and in this session, Vlad Usatin of Tableau shares how to use Tableau to directly visualize your Trino data.

+<iframe width="720" height="405" src="https://www.youtube.com/embed/b6kKqNIMvuM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Thank you to all who attended or viewed, we hope to see you again at our upcoming events later this year.
 Continue the conversation in our